Reviewing Centrus Energy (LEU) and Its Competitors

-Centrus Energy (NYSE: LEU) is one of 31 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it contrast to its peers?
-We will compare Centrus Energy to related businesses based on the strength of its dividends, risk, profitability, analyst recommendations, earnings, institutional ownership and valuation.
+Centrus Energy (NYSE: LEU) is one of 31 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its peers?
+We will compare Centrus Energy to related companies based on the strength of its analyst recommendations, dividends, valuation, institutional ownership, risk, profitability and earnings.

 This table compares Centrus Energy and its peers’ net margins, return on equity and return on assets.